SLH879/TW-Portfolio/docs/governance/risk-governance-brief.md

 To support regulatory defensibility and institutional transparency:

 - All policy updates must include version history and documented rationale.
-- Changes to procedures must reference underlying regulatory or policy triggers.
+- Changes to procedures must reference regulatory or policy triggers.
 - Access controls must be clearly defined for sensitive materials.
-- Documentation repositories should support structured review and approval workflows.
+- Documentation repositories should be traceable, supporting structured review and approval workflows.

 Consistent formatting, terminology control, and procedural clarity are essential to maintaining governance maturity.